sio2Graphs/Power-BI-Examples/README.md

 Download the files from the folder with the same name.

 * api 5.2 Custom Visual Implementation Components (ESLint, new FormattingModel, contextMenu, interactivity, individual colors) visual display was set up to illustrate implementation.
-It is not neither dynamic nor exact to the frame.
+It is neither dynamic nor exact to the framing.

 * Filter by Week
 * Standard Theme